August 4th 2018

-Therefore, if you’re prone to dryness, want your colour to last longer or suffer from a sensitive scalp, you could stand to benefit most from making the swap to a sulphate-free formulation.
+Therefore, if you’re prone to dryness, want your colour to last longer or suffer from a sensitive scalp, you could stand to benefit most from making the swap to a sulphate-free formulation - plus, if you're wearing hair extensions you'll want to use one.
 Be wary though that it could take a few weeks for your hair to get used to the change.
 Which ones do we rate?
 Here’s our ultimate edit.

 Great for: Blonde hair

 This multitasking shampoo helps to boost condition and colour in equal measure.
 Not only does it contain a sulphate-free blue toner to brighten highlights, but also soothing chamomile and strengthening keravis proteins to help remedy some of the damage that bleaching can cause.

 Containing apple cider vinegar to help balance scalp pH levels, detangle and de-flake, and Jamaican black castor oil and shea butter to strengthen and rehydrate, this shampoo does the hair good from root to tip.
 It’s ideal for those suffering from the effects of too much colour, product and heat.